beccajonas/custom-component-collection-template/README.md

 Fork and clone to customize this component library to your local machine.
 Follow docs [here](https://docs.retool.com/apps/guides/custom/custom-component-libraries#2-install-dependencies) beginning with `npm install`

-Use this as a base for new custom component library projects within [Retool](https://www.retool.com).

-To learn more about how custom component libraries work, visit our [official documentation](https://docs.retool.com/apps/guides/custom/custom-component-libraries).

 Made for Support team. 👍 Pre-created components using the following:

 - [Retool.useStateString()](https://docs.retool.com/apps/guides/custom/custom-component-libraries#usestate-functions)